WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_48.md

 On the west side, which is to be 4,500 cubits, three gates, the gate of Gad, the gate of Asher, and the gate of Naphtali.

 ###### 35
 The circumference of the city shall be 18,000 cubits.
-And the name of the city from that time on shall be, The LORD Is There." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the name of the city from that time on shall be, The LORD Is There."

 ***